FSD1285 Sport Survey 2001-2002: Young People and Children

 - Pehkonen, Juhani (TNS Gallup Finland)

-adolescents, athletics, attitudes, ball games, children, exercise, hobbies, physical activities, racket games, sport, sport spectatorship, sporting events, sports clubs, sports facilities, sports organisations, sports training, voluntary work, youth
+adolescents, athletics, attitudes, ball games, children, exercise (physical activity), hobbies, physical activities, racket games, sport, sport spectatorship, sporting events, sports clubs, sports facilities, sports organisations, sports training, voluntary work, youth

 This survey investigated the sporting activities of Finnish children and young people aged between 3 and 18: how much they exercise and in what sports they participate.
 Respondents' attitudes towards sports organisations in Finland were also charted.
 Parents answered on behalf of children under 12 years old, and young people aged 12-18 were interviewed in person.